If you're out of Whole Grain Mustard, reach for Honey Mustard, Yellow Mustard, Dijon Mustard, Tarragon Mustard, and Brown Mustard Seeds.

 Whole grain mustard is used in very high quantities in many different types of cuisine worldwide because it adds excitement and flavor to any dish.

-When it comes to cooking, whole grain mustard is used in a wide variety of different ways because of its complex flavor profile and texture.
+Whole grain mustard is used in a wide variety of different ways because of its complex flavor and texture.

 A popular way to use this condiment is as a marinade for meat.